adamhalama/SEP3-CarRental-Data/README.md

 # CarRental-SpringBoot-REST-API

-RESTful Java-SpringBoot API, using PostgreSQL database through JPA Hibernate This server is running on a hosting platform Heroku.
+RESTful Java-SpringBoot API, using PostgreSQL database through JPA Hibernate.
+This server is running on a hosting platform Heroku.
 The database is on AWS.